RiaDalwani/DBMS-Project-website/README.md

 # DBMS Project

-A simple web-based system for managing student records, designed for educational or project demonstration purposes.
+A simple web-based system for managing records, designed for educational or project demonstration purposes.
 Built using HTML, CSS, and JavaScript.

 ## 📁 Features